21 Movies Like Safety Not Guaranteed (2012)

 Staff & contributors

 Chasing the feel of watching Safety Not Guaranteed ?
-Here are the movies we recommend you watch after Safety Not Guaranteed (2012).
+Here are the movies we recommend you watch right after.

 A quirky little movie about a reporter trying to get a story about a man who posted an ad looking for someone to travel in time with.
 The movie's main strength is the fantastic casting of talents that usually live in the series world (Jake M. Johnson from New Girl, Aubery Plaza from Parcs and Recreation, Mark Duplass), and although it might seem a little bit slow at the beginning, it is worth every second spent watching it.